Florida greeneyes

-Pictured above: Florida greeneyes (Berlandiera subacaulis) by Mary Keim.
+Pictured above: Florida greeneyes (Berlandiera subacaulis) with visiting American lady butterfly by Emily Bell.
 Click on terms for botanical definitions.
 View post as a PDF.

 Florida greeneyes (Berlandiera subacaulis) is a perennial herbaceous wildflower endemic to Florida.
 It occurs naturally in sandhills, dry pine flatwoods and mixed upland forests, as well as along dry roadsides and in ruderal areas.
 Its bright blooms typically appear in spring and attract a variety of bees and butterflies.